-What have feminism, antiracism, and social justice to do with the climate crisis and climate solutions?
+What do feminism, antiracism, and social justice have to do with the climate crisis and climate solutions?
 Well, a lot.

 Where we stand

 I only very recently came across the definition of intersectional environmentalism; however, the idea and the practice were not new to me.
 My understanding of feminism, environmentalism, and social justice have all started from different places — and at different times in my life — and have gradually converged to the same conclusion.
 That we can only achieve a truly fair future for our society if we address and eradicate all forms of injustice and inequality.
 And it’s exactly on these principles that Climate Hub Hamburg was founded back in 2018.
 We all agreed that we needed to talk about the climate crisis, its causes, and its possible solutions, from all different perspectives.
 The notion that all climate issues revolve around greenhouse gases emission and all we have to do in order to fix the problem is reduce them is a very dangerous oversimplification.
 To find long-lasting and just solutions, we need to understand the socio-economic system that we live in — and that ultimately generated the climate crisis — the role we play as individuals in this system, as well as the effects of a warmer climate, not only on our planet but also on the people.